 Check the financial aid website for more information on payment plans and tuition waivers.

 To learn more about University of Houston - Downtown, choose from the options below:

-    Join the conversation about about University of Houston - Downtown in the College Confidential forums
+See what others are saying about University of Houston - Downtown in the College Confidential forums